Kirsty Leighton, founder, and managing partner at Milk and Honey PR tells us how they manage and nurture reputations for ambitious companies.

 First of all, how are you and your family doing in these COVID-19 times?

 Kirsty Leighton: Thank you for asking, we are all muddling through.
 I don’t think any of us are finding it easy.
 My two teenage boys have both had major exams to deal with – one last year and one this.
 I think the ongoing lockdown here in the UK is especially hard for young people.
 Luckily, we are all safe and well.

 It has been quite a challenging year, my already long days have got somewhat longer as the team has spread from across the UK to rather further a field.
-Our Sydney office opening in January last year and thanks to a mixture of Brexit and Covid-19 we now have team members in Paris, New York, Toronto internationally, and others spread from Macclesfield to Devon.
+Our Sydney office opened in January last year and thanks to a mixture of Brexit and Covid-19 we now have team members in Paris, New York, Toronto internationally, and others spread from Macclesfield to Devon.